 Tunisians protest for right not to fast during Ramadan

-Dozens of Tunisians demonstrated today to demand the right to eat and drink in public during the Muslim fasting month of Ramadan and to protest against non-fasters being arrested.
-There is no law against eating or drinking in public during Ramadan, but every year the issue comes to the fore in the North African country.
+A Tunisian protester smokes a cigarette and holds a placard reading in French "Why is it bothering you?
+If you fast and I eat?" during a demonstration for the right to eat and smoke in public during the Muslim dawn-to-dusk fasting month of Ramadan, on June 11, 2017, in Tunis.
+TUNIS - Dozens of Tunisians demonstrated Sunday to demand the right to eat and drink in public during the Muslim fasting month of Ramadan and to protest against non-fasters being arrested.

 Discussions